zaidalam29/jktech-document-agent/README.md

 Full Stack Developer | Gen AI/ML Engineer | RAG | Agentic AI
 </p>

+---
-This project features a comprehensive **full-stack platform for document intelligence**, offering **AI-driven search and content summarization**.
+JKTech Document Intelligence & Q&A System is a **full-stack AI-powered platform** designed for intelligent document processing, semantic search, and automated content understanding.

-It includes a **backend built with FastAPI and PostgreSQL** and a **frontend using React and Nginx**, all fully dockerized for both local development and deployment.
+The system enables users to upload documents and ask questions in natural language while leveraging **RAG (Retrieval-Augmented Generation)** and a **multi-agent AI architecture** for accurate and context-aware responses.
 ---

 ## Table of Contents